Cyb10101/notes/Software/Youtube-Downloader.md

 # If a merge is required, output to given container format. [mkv, mp4, ogg, webm, flv]
 --merge-output-format mkv

+# Keep the video file on disk after the post-processing
+--keep-video

 # Write video description to a .description file
 --write-description